dfelinto/blender-manual/manual/files/data_blocks.rst

    :Float Array:
       A collection of multiple float data types e.g. ``[3.141, 5.0, 6.125]`` .
       This data type can also be used for data that can be represented as a float array such as colors.
-      These special float arrays can be set in the *Subtype* drop down.
+      These special float arrays can be set in the *Subtype* selector.
    :Integer: A numeric value without any decimals e.g. 1, 2, 3, or 4.
    :Integer Array: A collection of multiple integer data types e.g. ``[1, 2, 3, 4]`` .
    :String: A sequence of characters such as "Some Text".